-- a) Direct fixed claddings shall have - i) sill tray flashings as shown in Paragraphs 9.2 to 9.9 for each cladding type.
-The sill flashing shall extend back past the condensation channel of the window.
-Ensure flat sill trays do not slope backwards.
-The 5 mm gap between the window facing and sill tray must not be sealed. - iii) The sill tray is to have a minimum 35mm cover on the cladding and is to extend the full width of the trim opening. - iv) The sill tray requires forward sloping end dams. - v) The sill tray is to extend the full width of the opening.
+- The sill tray is to extend beyond the inside line of the aluminium window or door frame, including the condensation channel. - ii) The sill tray is to have an 8mm minimum upstand to the inside edge. - iii) The sill tray is to have a minimum 35mm cover on the cladding and is to extend the full width of the trim opening. - iv) The sill tray requires forward sloping end dams. - v) The sill tray is to extend the full width of the opening.